giantswarm/backstage-catalog-importer/docs/README.md

 TODO: This method is suited for Giant Swarm only.
 For customer catalogs, we need a different solution.
 First, we don't want to export information on teams that are not relevant to the customer.
 Second, we may want to publish customer's teams.

-## GitHub user discovery
+## User discovery

-We read all users that are member of the "giantswarm" GitHub org by default.
+We export all Personio employee entries that have the `status` field set to `active`.

 ## Giant Swarm app catalog discovery